 - Trauma therapy lets you deal with unresolved issues from the past, which may still influence your current actions.

 - Dual diagnosis treatment allows you to heal from a mental health condition as well as an addiction.

 - Group therapy creates the setting for positive interactions with others.

 - 12 Step meetings provide the vehicle for personal accountability, as well as, group interactivity to create a support network.

 Can I Quit at Home?

-Besides, if you could just quit, wouldn’t you have already done so?
+If you could just quit using drugs or alcohol, wouldn’t you have already done so?
 Don’t waste your time wishing and hoping you could just go back to the time before the addiction.
 Compassionate therapists at Soledad House want to help you break your substance abuse problem.
-Call 866-314-3222 today to seek the help you need.
+Contact Soledad House at 866.314.3222 today to seek the help you need.